How is breast cancer diagnosed?

 Receptors are proteins in or on certain cells that can attach to certain substances, such as hormones, that circulate in the blood.
 Normal breast cells and some breast cancer cells contain receptors that attach to estrogen and progesterone.
 These 2 hormones often fuel the growth of breast cancer cells.

 An important step in evaluating a breast cancer is to test a portion of the cancer removed during the biopsy (or surgery) to see if they have estrogen and progesterone receptors.
 Cancer cells may contain neither, one, or both of these receptors.
 Breast cancers that have estrogen receptors are often referred to as ER-positive (or ER+) cancers, while those containing progesterone receptors are called PR-positive (or PR+) cancers.
-If either type of receptor is present, the cancer is said to be hormone receptor-postive.
+If either type of receptor is present, the cancer is said to be hormone receptor-positive.

 Hormone receptor–positive breast cancers tend to grow more slowly and are much more likely to respond to hormone therapy than breast cancers without these receptors.

-All breast cancers, should be tested for these hormone receptors either on the the biopsy sample or when they are removed with surgery.
+All breast cancers, should be tested for these hormone receptors either on the biopsy sample or when they are removed with surgery.
 About 2 of 3 breast cancers have at least one of these receptors.
 This percentage is higher in older women than in younger women.

 About 1 of 5 breast cancers have too much of a growth-promoting protein called HER2/neu (often just shortened to HER2).
 The HER2/neu gene instructs the cells to make this protein.
 Tumors with increased levels of HER2/neu are referred to as HER2-positive.